About the Odessa Groundwater Replacement Program (OGWRP)

 On-farm improvements to extend irrigation delivery to individual farms with cost efficiencies and conservation benefits.

 Upgrades that have been completed to the main canal means it can now provide Columbia Basin Project water to pumping plants that will deliver water through laterals to farmlands within the project boundaries.

-Partners in OGWRP include the Grant County Conservation District, US Bureau of Reclamation, East Columbia Basin Irrigation District, Washington State Department of Ecology - Office of Columbia River, and the Natural Resources Conservation Service.
+Partners in OGWRP include the Columbia Basin Conservation District, US Bureau of Reclamation, East Columbia Basin Irrigation District, Washington State Department of Ecology - Office of Columbia River, and the Natural Resources Conservation Service.
 Together, we're working to construct the infrastructure, issue water rights, ensure eligible lands get access to water for irrigation, and secure funding to assist with costs.

 Eligibility for participation in OGWRP include: